Fusō-class battleship: Battle of Surigao Strait

 Nishimura's "Southern Force" left Brunei at 15:30 on 22 October 1944, heading east into the Sulu Sea and then to the northeast into the Mindanao Sea.

+At 09:08 on 24 October, Yamashiro, Fusō and the heavy cruiser Mogami spotted a group of 27 planes, including Grumman TBF Avenger torpedo bombers and Curtiss SB2C Helldiver dive bombers escorted by Grumman F6F Hellcat fighters, that had been launched from the carrier Enterprise.
+Around 20 sailors on Yamashiro were killed by strafing and rocket attacks.
+Fusō's catapult and both floatplanes were destroyed.
+A bomb hit the ship near Turret No. 2 and penetrated the decks, killing everyone in No. 1 secondary battery.

 Intending to join Vice-Admiral Takeo Kurita's force in Leyte Gulf, they passed west of Mindanao Island into Surigao Strait, where they met a large force of battleships, cruisers and destroyers lying in wait.
 The Battle of Surigao Strait would become the southernmost action in the Battle of Leyte Gulf.

-At 09:08 on 24 October, Yamashiro, Fusō and the heavy cruiser Mogami spotted a group of 27 planes, including Grumman TBF Avenger torpedo bombers and Curtiss SB2C Helldiver dive bombers escorted by Grumman F6F Hellcat fighters, that had been launched from the carrier Enterprise.
-Around 20 sailors on Yamashiro were killed by strafing and rocket attacks.
-Fusō's catapult and both floatplanes were destroyed, and another bomb hit the ship near Turret No. 2 and penetrated the decks, killing everyone in No. 1 secondary battery.

-Nishimura issued a telegram to Admiral Soemu Toyoda at 20:13: "It is my plan to charge into Leyte Gulf to [reach] a point off Dulag at 04:00 hours on the 25th."
+Nishimura radioed Admiral Soemu Toyoda at 20:13: "It is my plan to charge into Leyte Gulf to [reach] a point off Dulag at 04:00 hours on the 25th."
 At 22:52, his force spotted three or four Motor Torpedo Boats and opened fire, damaging PT-130 and PT-152 and forcing all of them to retreat before they could launch their torpedoes.

+After repelling waves of attacks from PT boats, Nishimura's ships were then subjected to devastating torpedo attacks from the American destroyers deployed on both sides of their axis of advance.
 One or two torpedoes, possibly fired by the destroyer Melvin, hit Fusō amidships on the starboard side at 03:09 on the 25th; she listed to starboard, slowed down, and fell out of formation.
-Some Japanese and American eyewitnesses later claimed that Fusō broke in half, and that both halves remained afloat and burning for an hour, but they specifically mentioned only the size of the fire on the water, and not any details of the ship.
-Historian John Toland agreed in 1970 that Fusō had broken in two, but according to historian Anthony Tully in 2009, "Fuso was torpedoed, and as a result of progressive flooding, upended and capsized within forty minutes."
-She sank between 03:38 and 03:50; only a few dozen men survived her rapid descent and massive oil fire, and only ten reached shore.
+Japanese and American witnesses said Fusō broke in half, and that both halves remained afloat and burning for an hour.
+Historian John Toland agreed in 1970 that Fusō had broken in two, but historian Anthony Tully said, "Fuso was torpedoed, and as a result of progressive flooding, upended and capsized within forty minutes."
+She sank between 03:38 and 03:50; only a few dozen men survived her rapid descent and massive oil fire, and only 10 reached shore.